Sarah-Wach/sarah-wach/SWOT.md

 This is the analysis of myself:
 > Strengths

-My bachelor's course, which was strongly based on design (and not so much on coding itself), allowed me to become creative in interaction design several times during my studies.
+My bachelor's course, which was strongly based on the design (and not so much on coding), allowed me to become creative in interaction design several times during my studies.
-One thing that I thoroughly enjoyed and learned a lot in all projects were the ideation and research phases.
-I like it to create new ideas and find solution for problems.
+Something I enjoyed and learned a lot in all projects was the idea generation and research phases.
+I like to develop new ideas and find solutions to problems.
-For one projekt, where I created some thing for schools, my team and I visited a school where we could have c closer look how a day is created and what needs the teachers and studends have.
+For one project, where I created something for schools, my team and I visited a school where we could have closer look at how a day is created and what needs the teachers and students have.
+With this knowledge, we created our first ideas and later the prototypes.
+The final prototype included a new login solution for students.
+With the help of an RFID key ring and a reader paired with new learning software, the Computer science lessons worked a lot smoother and easier.

+For my bachelor thesis, my fellow student and I created a mobility app.
+It supports individual travel planning through multimodal mobility offers.
+The app contained many different statuses and options.
+In the beginning, all starts with a chat and picture based onboarding, which is easy to use and understand for all users.
+It also contains many features, like a changeover guide at train stations, a helpful community, or different options in the booking procedure for traveling.

 If you want to have a closer look at what I've done bevore, here is a link to my [behance](SWOT.md) profile.
 There you can find my work from my Bachelor studies and more detailed descriptions.